kcaisley/frida/docs/readme.md

 - splitting up MSB and switching it one by one improves linearity (in the extreme, you would have a thermeter code DAC array, which would have gurantee monotonic linearity)
 - express error in terms of LSB, it's better than ENOB spec
-- why is my ENOB calculation wrong.
-Thermal noise close to LSB should be -1.7 ENOB approximately
 - One deliverable: monte-carlo run of ADC non-linearity (especially MSB error) for a given level of random variation of unit cap
 	- Unit cap variation: 1/sqrt(N)
 - thermal noise is easy: kT/C noise